vanthuan9/Encryption/Encryption/README.txt

-  noCrypt - No Cryptography mode macOnly - MACs only encOnly - Symmetric encryption only mode mac&Enc - Symmetric encryption then MAC
+  noCrypt - No Cryptography mode macOnly - MACs only encOnly - Symmetric encryption only mode macWEnc - Symmetric encryption then MAC

 -----------------------------------------------